From a speech to the Management and Leadership Network (MLN) Belfast, 27th Feb 2014

 That brings me to another point I wanted to make:

-Well in this part of the world he is usually called “Alexander the Great”, but in Iran he is known as “Alexander the Accursed” because there he is remembered for devastating one of the great flowerings of Persian civilisation.
+In Western Europe Alexander, the Macedonian king who conquered so much of the known world, is usually known as “the Great”.
+But in Iran he is known to this day as “Alexander the Accursed” because there he is remembered for devastating one of the great flowerings of Persian civilisation.

 I told a Greek friend once about this dichotomy and she got very angry, shouting about how no one could say that, it wasn’t true: Alexander was the greatest of men.